The Twisted Sisterhood

 The Twisted Sisterhood: Unraveling the Dark Legacy of Female Friendships is a non-fiction book by essayist and attorney Kelly Valen published by Random House/Ballantine Books on October 26, 2010.

 The book is based on the author's December 2007 article and includes the results of a women's relationships survey the author conducted with 3000 women, studies and insights from experts in the fields of sociology, psychology, and neuroscience, and elements of humor, memoir and popular culture.

+Reception

+Pamela Paul wrote for The New York Times that the survey Valen used in the book was misguided, writing "Rather than setting a time frame, Valen asks if women have ever suffered because of jealousy, manipulation or ridicule," instead of just within the past 3-6 months, later stating that "casting blame gender-wide is a stretch".
+Michelle Wiener, writing for The Alliance Review, praised the book, writing that the book is "well-researched" and "earnest".
+Ashley Sayeau at The Washington Post has mixed feelings about the book, stating that the book is "moving" but dismisses sexism as the explanation for female infighting.